TJ's Custom Gunworks

 Q: Do you have any recommendations for a Holster?

-A: Well, to preserve the finish on the slide, the best is any nylon holster, the nest would be leather (preferable lined), and LASTLY would be Kydex/plastic as it will wear the slide finish the most.
+A: Well, to preserve the finish on the slide, the best is any soft nylon holster, the next best would be leather (preferably lined), and LASTLY would be Kydex/plastic because it WILL wear off the slide finish the most.
+And if you want an off the rack leather holster, I would buy Galco.

 Q: What EXACTLY is your "TJ SIG-SAFE" safety device?